China expands pollution monitoring to biggest cities

 The embassy's monitor often diverged with official air quality readings, adding to public pressure for the city to come clean about the state of its air.

-The United States has extended its monitoring programme to its consulates in China.
+The United States has extended its monitoring program to its consulates in China.

 Sunday was a clear and sunny winter day in Beijing, with the levels of ozone and PM2.5 declared "moderate" or "good", according to embassy data.
 The Beijing Municipal Environmental Monitoring Center (www.bjmemc.com.cn) rated PM10 concentrations as "excellent".